All of our content is written by humans, not robots. Learn More

 How Does a VPN Concentrator Work?

-Starting at the forefront of a network, either next to or beneath a firewall, a VPN concentrator works by establishing multiple encrypted tunnels between remote employees and a centralized network.
-The VPN concentrator has employees’ IP addresses and web traffic travel through these tunnels before reaching the network.
-This lets multiple users connect to a work network remotely, ideal in the new normal of working from home.
+At the forefront of a network, either next to or behind a firewall, a VPN concentrator will establish multiple encrypted tunnels between remote devices and a centralized network.
+In real terms, that means a VPN concentrator will allow a remote worker’s web traffic to travel through these tunnels before it reaches the interior of the network, which is ideal for large organizations that prioritize safety for their distributed workforces.

 The Most Common VPN Concentrator Options